A Coney Island of the Mind

 A Coney Island of the Mind is a collection of poetry by Lawrence Ferlinghetti originally published in 1958.
-It contains some of Ferlinghetti’s most famous poems, such as “I Am Waiting” and “Junkman's Obbligato”, which were created for jazz accompaniment.
+It contains some of Ferlinghetti's most famous poems, such as “I Am Waiting” and “Junkman's Obbligato”, which were created for jazz accompaniment.
 There are approximately a million copies in print of A Coney Island, and the book has been translated into over a dozen languages.
 It remains one of the best-selling and most popular books of poetry ever published.
 Because some of the material had been previously published, the first edition of Coney Island bears both a 1955 and a 1958 copyright.

-Coney Island was written in the conservative post-war 1950s, and the poems “resonate … with a joyful anti-establishment fervor”.
+Coney Island was written in the conservative post-war 1950s, and the poems “resonate ... with a joyful anti-establishment fervor”.

 In 1967, a presentation of A Coney Island of the Mind was broadcast on NBC Experiment in Television.

 In 2008, New Directions published a Special 50th Anniversary Edition with a CD of the author reading his work.

+The phrase "Coney Island of the mind" first appeared in Black Spring by Henry Miller, in the phrase: "Everything is sordid, shoddy, thin as pasteboard.
+A Coney Island of the mind.
+The amusement shacks are running full blast, ...".